-The provider not only delivers the fastest connections on this list, it does a great job of protecting them, thanks to military-grade encryption, kill switch protection, the ability to block ads and much more.
+The provider offers some pretty fast connections, it does a great job of protecting them, thanks to military-grade encryption, kill switch protection, the ability to block ads, and much more.
 No data caps or bandwidth restrictions are ever imposed on users.

-CyberGhost has over 3,600 servers, well stationed in 59 countries around the world.
-This makes the provider a great choice for users looking for a reliable way to unblock streaming services and gaming servers.
+CyberGhost has over 8,100 servers, well stationed in 90+ countries around the world.
+This makes the provider a great choice for users looking for a reliable way to unblock streaming services and gaming servers in as many countries as possible.
 P2P traffic is allowed on select servers, and you can use their Singapore servers to “go local” when you’re outside Singapore’s borders.

-Desktop and laptop systems are protected thanks to macOS and Windows apps, while mobile devices are also protected with iOS and Android apps.
+Most devices are well-protected thanks to macOS, Windows, Linux, iOS, Android, Android TV and Amazon Fire TV apps.
 Chrome and Firefox users can take advantage of the provider’s browser extensions.

-Although CyberGhost allows a generous 7 simultaneous connections per account, the provider’s excellent router support offers the opportunity to protect all of your connected devices at once.
+Although CyberGhost allows a generous seven simultaneous connections per account, the provider’s excellent router support offers the opportunity to protect all of your connected devices at once.